Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

-The number of distinct colourings of the $C_5$ to consider is $5$.
-For each of them, using the notation of the colouring of the last section, there are $O(n^2)$ many combinations to be tested on $T_2$ and $T_3$ in order to deal with the non-trivial components of $G-S$, $G[W \cup D_2]$ and $G[W \cup D_3]$, and the vertices in $W$ having neighbours in both $T_2$ and $T_3$ (cases (a)--(d)).
-For each of them, we have to test all the combinations for $D_1$, $D_4$ and $D_5$ (cases (e)--(h)), that are $O(n^3)$ many, in order to deal with the remaining vertices in $W$.
-Finally, for each of these possibilities, we have to solve a list-colouring instance with lists of size at most $2$, which can be done in $O(n^2)$ time \cite{E-R-T-2-lc,Viz-color}.
-Thus, the overall complexity of the algorithm is $O(n^7)$.
+The number of distinct colorings of the $C_5$ to consider is $5$.
+For each of them, there are $O(|V(G)|^2)$ many combinations to be tested on $T_2$ and $T_3$ in order to deal with the non-trivial components of $G-S$, $G[W \cup D_2]$ and $G[W \cup D_3]$, and the vertices in $W$ having neighbors in both $T_2$ and $T_3$ (cases (a)--(d)).
+For each of them, we have to test all combinations for $D_1$, $D_4$ and $D_5$ (cases (e)--(h)), that are $O(|V(G)|^3)$ many, in order to deal with the remaining vertices in $W$.
+Finally, for each of these possibilities, we have to solve a list-coloring instance with lists of size at most 2, which can be done in $O(n+m)$ time by Lemma~\ref{check}.
+Thus, the overall complexity of the algorithm is $O(|V(G)|^5(|V(G)|+|E(G)|))$.